 The impetus for the use of aircraft came from advocates of aerial sowing onto bare areas to control erosion.
-The first aerial sowing on a New Zealand farm was in November 1947 at Ōmarama in Central Otago.
+The first aerial sowing on a New Zealand farm was in November 1947 at Ōmarama in North Otago.
 After initial reluctance, the Public Works Department, the Departments of Air, Scientific and Industrial Research, Agriculture, and the newly formed Soil Conservation and Rivers Control Council became involved in proposals for aerial topdressing of fertiliser.
 Doug Campbell, chief advisor on soil conservation to the Soil Conservation and Rivers Control Council, was one of the main advocates.

 John Lambert of Hunterville is often cited as the first to suggest using aircraft to spread fertiliser.
 He did this in a letter to his MP in 1926.
 But on 8 March 1941 Alan Prichard, at Ninety Mile Beach, was the first to actually sow seeds (of lupin) from the air, pouring them out the side window of a plane, a Miles-Whitney Straight.
 This gave the idea some credibility.
 All this was at a time when it was illegal to drop anything from an aircraft – even over your own farm.

 The first trials were at Ōhakea, near Palmerston North, in September 1948.
 The pilot flew a Grumman Avenger torpedo bomber aircraft from the New Zealand air force, testing fertiliser spread at aircraft altitudes ranging from 21 to 180 metres and a speed of about 200 kilometres per hour.